Pajaro's Floods: A Living Archive

 • Cleaning and curating personal archives and their audio-visual assets to align with specific locations in the narrative pathways and contribute to site-specific sensory experiences.

-• Working across Blender, Unity, and CloudCompare to develop a fixed camera path through scenes that balanced our narrative structure with moments of user-driven exploration.
+• Working across Blender, Unity, and CloudCompare to develop a fixed camera path through scenes that balanced our narrative structure with moments of user-driven exploration along a fixed camera path.

 • Creating photogrammetry of specimen data and incorporating maps and datasets from interviewed scientists to support visual communication of complex environmental considerations